Pietro Metastasio: Roman fame

 Metastasio was now twenty.
 During the last four years he had worn the costume of abbé, having taken the minor orders without which it was then useless to expect advancement in Rome.
 His romantic history, personal beauty, charming manners and distinguished talents made him fashionable.
 Within two years he had spent his money and increased his reputation.
 He decided to apply himself seriously to the work of his profession.
 He migrated to Naples, and entered the office of an eminent lawyer named Castagnola, who exercised severe control over his time and energies.

-While slaving at the law, Metastasio in 1721 composed an epithalamium, and probably also his first musical serenade, Endimione (Endymion), on the occasion of the marriage of his patroness Donna Anna Francesca Ravaschieri Pinelli di Sangro (later 6th Principessa di Belmonte) to the Marchese Don Antonio Pignatelli (later His Serene Highness Prince of Belmonte).
+While slaving at the law, Metastasio in 1721 composed an epithalamium, and probably also his first musical serenade, Endimione (about Endymion), on the occasion of the marriage of his patroness Donna Anna Francesca Ravaschieri Pinelli di Sangro (later 6th Principessa di Belmonte) to the Marchese Don Antonio Pignatelli (later His Serene Highness Prince of Belmonte).
 In 1722, while Naples was under Austrian rule, the birthday of Empress Elisabeth Christine had to be celebrated with more than ordinary honours, and the viceroy asked Metastasio to compose a serenata for the occasion.
 Metastasio accepted, but kept his authorship secret.
-He wrote "Gli orti esperidi", which was set to music by Nicola Porpora, and sung by Porpora's pupil, the castrato Farinelli, making a spectacular début, it won the most enthusiastic applause.
+He wrote Gli orti esperidi, which was set to music by Nicola Porpora, and sung by Porpora's pupil, the castrato Farinelli, making a spectacular début, it won the most enthusiastic applause.
 The Roman prima donna, Marianna Bulgarelli, who played Venus in this opera, spared no pains until she had discovered its author.

 Bulgarelli persuaded the poet to give up the law, and promised to secure for him fame and independence if he would devote his talents to the musical drama.
 In her house Metastasio became acquainted with the greatest composers of the day: Johann Adolph Hasse, Giovanni Battista Pergolesi, Alessandro Scarlatti, Leonardo Vinci, Leonardo Leo, Francesco Durante, and Benedetto Marcello, all of whom would later set his plays to melody.
 Here too he studied the art of singing, and learned to appreciate the style of such men as Farinelli.
-Metastasio wrote quickly and his plays were enhanced by being set to music and sung by the greatest singers of the day..
+Metastasio wrote quickly and his plays were enhanced by being set to music and sung by the greatest singers of the day.